-Higher Learning Initiatives
+Higher Learning Initiatives in Hawaii

 The Hawaii Virtual Learning Network

 Created by the Hawaii Online Task Force, HVLN works to provide supplemental courses for Hawaii's existing public school system.
-The main goal of the HVLN is to expand and systemize online courses.
-The program offers an e-school for K-12 students in Hawaii.
-The organization also provides a technology training course for teachers called “Project Inspire” in addition to library services.
+The main goal of the HVLN is to expand and systematize online courses.
+The program offers an e-school for K-12 students in Hawaii, provides library services, and runs Project Inspire, a technology training course for teachers.
 The HVLN is the hub for the state's future standards in distance education, and it is currently working to aid students and teachers in the transition to a more technology-driven educational field.